caltechlibrary/newt/improving_the_type_dsl.md

 There is room for further enhancement without breaking GHYTS.
 Libraries, archives and museums work with structured metadata.
 The metadata attributes often conform to a known data type.
 This is particularly true of identifiers (e.g. ORCID, DOI, ROR, arXiv).
 Using the existing GitHub YAML issue template syntax I could support a wider diversity of types through the value associated in the type attribute of the input element.

 This would require replacing original prototype DSL defined in a Go struct found in [type_dsl.go](type_dsl.go) with a new series of struct that map out GHYTS.
 The current[^4] prototype's ModelDSL struct is minimal.
-If I enhance the ModelDSL struct to match the syntax described in the GitHub YAML issue schema documentation then I should be able to support the GitHub YAML syntax with minimal modifications to the rest of the Newt data router.
+If I enhance the ModelDSL struct to match the syntax described in the GitHub YAML issue schema documentation then I should be able to support the GitHub YAML syntax with minimal modifications to the rest of the Newt router.
 I can also improve the code generation ability with this simpler structure for mapping data and representations.

 ### Advantages of adopting a common syntax